Zoolnurain/Zoolnurain/README.md

-# 👋 Hi, I'm Zulfiqar!
+# 👋 Hi, I'm Zoolnurain!

 I'm a passionate developer and engineer with a strong focus on **AI**, **QT**, and **electrical projects**.
 I love tackling complex problems and creating solutions that integrate software and hardware in innovative ways.